ChrisVicky/chrisvicky.github.io/source/_posts/2022-12-30-KinectV2-Camera-Calibration-and-YoloV5-Recognition.md

 ## Summary

-Till now, the Project is half-way finished and seems pretty simple, only takes advantage of existing Methods, APIs and Models.
+Till now, the Project is half-way finished and seems pretty simple, only taking advantage of existing Methods, APIs and Models.
 In the next semester, we would combine the robot car to accomplish the original plan.

 The next aim of our project would be human-skeleton detection and action deduction with it.
-And finally, takes some WiFi-Sensor Information would enable us to build a more robust and more complete in-home monitor system.
+And finally, adding some WiFi-Sensor Information would enable us to build a more robust and more complete in-home monitor system.